barais/microservicescourses/slides/plan.md

 ### Benefits of HD-Services

 - Complex to develop, lots of different skills involved but...
-   - Allows fully exploiting the features of each platforms
+   - Allows fully exploiting the features of each platform
    - Allow for local and/or decentralized decision making
    - Robust to partial and/or temporary failures
    - Push processing close to data sources